neuroquantifier/neuroquantifier.github.io/_posts/2021-02-22-bash-elementary.md

 < | less than
 \> | greater than
 string1 =~ regex | string1 matches regex
--n s1 | string s1 is not empty
+-n s1 | string s1 is not zero
--z s2 | string s2 is empty
+-z s2 | string s2 is zero